Selected Publication History

 An interview with Regina Evans, artist, advocate, and instigator of Beloved: An Insistence.

-A recent piece about some of the Bay Area’s most dynamic Theatre duos.
+A piece about some of the Bay Area’s most dynamic Theatre duos.

 A piece celebrating the twenty-year anniversary of my favorite literary homage, the Edwardian Ball.